 Storing maca root is easily done in a cool dry place.
 The dried root is traditionally made into a milk porridge.
 The roots can also be made into a fermented Peruvian beverage called maca chicha.

 Grinding maca is similar to grinding any dried spice.
-The light powder is used for medicinal purposes and sold as a supplement.
+The light powder is used in male enhancement pills for medicinal purposes and sold as a supplement.

 Maca is known as an adaptogen.
 These are plants that help your body resist stressors of all kinds.

 The pale gold variety works well as a general supplement to rebalance hormones.
 The purple variety has been shown to provide relief for symptoms during both menstrual cycles and menopause.
 Black maca is known as an aphrodisiac.
 It is used primarily to stimulates sperm production or it is taken to boost fertility.

 - Reduces anxiety